kashkarik22i/market-logic/README.md

 // To schedule events run the following on an Iterable of event requests scheduler.schedule(requests);

-// Events are stored in the schedule and can be accesed via Iterable<Meeting> items = schedule.getItems()
+// Events are stored in the schedule and for this particular implementation can be accesed via Iterable<Meeting> items = schedule.getItems();
 ```

 Here are links to the relevant documentation pages: